21 Customizing Origin

 On some systems such as VirtualPC or Terminal Servers, such bitmaps may cause a long delay when opening menus.
 To turn off the display of menu command bitmaps:

-- Select Tools: Options to open the Options dialog box.
+- Select Preferences: Options to open the Options dialog box.

 - Select the Miscellaneous tab, clear Display Bitmaps in Menus, and click OK.